 "I’m a relative newcomer to Tasmania but when I first moved here just over five years ago it was to Bruny Island initially.
 I wondered in what ways the island’s Aboriginal and convict histories had left their marks and what part tourism might be playing in balancing or white-washing this.
 I was only there for six months on a kind of sabbatical so I had high hopes for what might come from living in this particular place.
 I wasn’t disappointed ... challenged and a little frightened at times by the isolation but not lonely (the way I've occasionally felt living in more urban environments) and not disappointed.
 I found the natural environment an ultimately nurturing one.
 My poem ‘tips for the last tourist’ was written there and is one of the few poems I’ve written directly inspired by and about place.
 But it’s a minimalist piece, I haven’t written anything at all in any great detail about place and I’m not sure how capable I’d be, but I can see it’s perhaps more likely to happen in Tasmania than anywhere else I’ve lived.
 Looking at the general themes of my writing I suppose you’d have to say I'm moved by people before I'm moved by place.
 Of course the two are inexorably linked and the kind of environmental devastation you refer to is a product of the darker side of this relationship.
 But how well, how authentically we can care for the environment if we’re not demonstrating the same respect, love and degree of responsibility toward each other - I’m not sure.
 Maybe it’s a chicken and egg thing.
 I don’t know.
 I admire anyone who fights the good fight whether their faith is, for instance, environmental or humanitarian.
 Two sides of the same coin I’d like to think."

-Recorded late 2007.
-Examples of Jane Williams' writing can be found at her website.
+Recorded late 2007, and published in Famous Reporter 36 in February 2008.
+Examples of Jane's writing can be found at her website.